Biomech-Code/hand/README.md

 - Real-time hand detection using Mediapipe's Hands solution.
 - Displays hand landmarks and connections on the video feed.
 - Calculates and displays FPS (Frames Per Second).
-- Displays a custom message overlay on the video feed, including an Instagram handle and author credits.

 ---